 At Corryong I decide I have to jetwash the Brutale.
 By now there are so many dead bugs on the leading edges and front of bike that a swarm of flys descend onto it anytime I stop and its disgusting.
-While here also I elect to skip the Alpine way as there is a lot of snow visible on top and I am sick of the cold.
+While here also I elect to skip the Alpine way as there is a lot of snow visible and I am sick of the cold.
 I manage then to find my way to Cabramurra via the Tumut Pond dam the route.
 This is another service road for the Hydro scheme and really not well surfaced or surveyed.
 Then down to Cooma on the Snowy Mtns h-way that does indeed turn out to be excellent riding for a early finish in Cooma to warm up.

 Week 2, day 4.
 Cooma to Sydney

 Next day I decide to alter my route again.
 Since I had already seen Brown Mtn I elected to ride north to Canberra and down Clyde Mtn on the Kings h-way.
 Not sure if this was a good choice or not as it was cold as hell all the way to Canberra where I simply got lost.
 I got down to the sea at Batemans bay to finally be warm again.
 Clyde mtn is a fantastic ride although I hear the police love that road.

 I rode north along the coast and into Kangaroo valley was warm again for first time in a week.

 To be honest I did not like Sydney much.
 But I am not a big city person.